semgrep/semgrep-docs/docs/semgrep-code/overview.md

 ### Run Semgrep Code scans with single-function analysis

-In some cases, you may want to scan using Semgrep OSS's single-function analysis.
+In some cases, you may want to scan using Semgrep CE's single-function analysis.
 To do this, edit your `semgrep ci` command in your CI provider's configuration file with either the `--pro-languages` or `--oss-only` flags:

 ```yaml
 # Preferred; includes support for all Semgrep Code languages